zm-git-dev/NGSPipeDb/mkdocs/markdowns/NGSPipe-RNA-seq.md

     ```

     !!! error
-        If you meet problem with network, please try to download the "specific version" or modify the command to `git clone git://www.github.com/xuanblo/NGSPipeDb`.
+        If you meet problem with network, please try to download the "specific version" or modify the command to:
+        `git clone git://www.github.com/xuanblo/NGSPipeDb`.

 === "specific version"